HIGH COURT OF RAJASTHAN (JODHPUR BENCH)

 2. The present writ petition has been filed with the following prayers:

-(b) That the respondent may further be directed to inspect the petitioner institution for establishing four courses namely Diploma in Medical Laboratory Technology Course, Diploma in Radiation Course, for the academic session 2024-25 onwards.
+“(a) That the respondent may be directed to allow the petitioner institution to undertake four course namely Diploma in Medical Laboratory Technology Course, Diploma in Radiation Technology Course, by issuance of NOC for academic session 2024-25 onwards.

 The State Council must consider applications for establishing new colleges as mandated by Section 40 of the National Commission for Allied and Healthcare Profession Act, 2021.